And when you ask people for things, sometimes you will get a ‘yes’ and sometimes you will get a ‘no.’

 I ask people if I can do a video interview with them for my blog.
 A few of the many who have said yes include: David Allen of Getting Things Done, Sara Britton of My New Roots, and Sarah Lacey of Pando).
 See these and my other interviews here.

 I’ve also asked people to promote my business to their network.
 The key here is to make it easy for them to do and give them options.
-Find out more about that in my post, Secrets to Getting People to Spread the Word.
+Find out more about that in my post, Wish More People Knew About Your Offer?
+Do This.

 5 Ways to Handle ‘No’